arundelo/schemer/README.md

 - Do a free variable analysis on lambda expressions?
 Right now when one is evaluated it captures all variables in scope (even unused ones) and even variables that would be in scope if they weren't shadowed.
-- Make it illegal to evaluate a `define` or `set!` expression in a context where its value is not thrown away?
 - Scheme semantics for [internal `define` expressions](http://www.scheme.com/tspl3/binding.html#./binding:s15)?
 - Clean up code.